viveknimbolkar/SwiftBank/README.md

 You are ready to go.

 #### Note
-All the *.sh files are only use to start localserver on linux based local system You may delete this after push.
+All the *.sh files are only use to start localserver on linux based local system.
+You may delete this after push.